Double machine learning to estimate the effects of multiple treatments and their interactions: Simulation studies

+\begin{itemize} \item Regarding the bias for $\theta_1$, $\theta_2$, and $\theta_3$, tree-based models and the neural network show much lower bias than ordinary regression.
+This highlights that the DML using machine learning models can better capture complex relationships in this simulated data of multiple treatments.

-\item Regarding the rMSE, ordinary regression and Lasso show higher rMSE for $\theta_1$, $\theta_2$, and $\theta_3$ compared to other methods.
-For all methods, the rMSE for $\theta_1$ is relatively higher, suggesting that estimating the binary treatments shows more variability.
+\item Regarding the rMSE, ordinary regression shows the highest rMSEs, consistent with its higher bias.
+For all methods, the rMSE for $\theta_1$ is relatively higher, suggesting that estimation of the effect of binary treatments shows more variability.

+\item Regarding the coverage probability, the tree-based models are around 0.95, while neural network model shows higher coverage probabilities.
+All methods have a higher coverage for $\theta_1$, suggesting the DML confidence interval for binary treatments can be conservative.
+Previous research \citep{jiang2025double, yang2020double} also reported that DML confidence intervals can be conservative in certain settings.